Sondrio

 - Vecchia Carbonera: Also in Sondrio, this longstanding pizzeria and restaurant is known for its wood-fired pizzas and traditional favourites.
 With a casual and bustling atmosphere, it’s a popular spot for groups and families looking for generous portions and quick service.
 Price guide: € (Budget-friendly)

-Sondrio Gallery
+Sondrio Photo Gallery

-Places close to Sondrio
+Places Close to Sondrio

 - Milan (approx. 15 km southwest of Monza): The vibrant capital of Lombardy, Milan is a global centre for fashion, art, and culture.
 Key attractions include the iconic Duomo di Milano, the Galleria Vittorio Emanuele II, and Sforza Castle.
 Milan is also home to Leonardo da Vinci's Last Supper at Santa Maria delle Grazie, and its thriving arts scene.